sailab-code/GNN_tf_2.x/README.md

     }

 ## Contributions
-Part of the code was inspired by M. Tiezzi and A. Rossi [gnn](https://github.com/sailab-code/gnn) implementation.
+Part of the code was inspired by [M. Tiezzi](http://sailab.diism.unisi.it/people/matteo-tiezzi/) and [A. Rossi](http://sailab.diism.unisi.it/people/alberto-rossi/) GNN implementation [repo](https://github.com/sailab-code/gnn) .

 ## License
 Released under the 3-Clause BSD license (see `LICENSE.txt`):